sparkflows/sparkflows-docs/docs/tutorials/analytics/analyze-flights-delays.rst

 Execute the SQL Queries
 -------------------------

-It executes the SQL queries with the given conditions.
+It executes the SQL Queries with the given conditions.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^